Things to Do

 Fall foliage enthusiasts should also know that the states of New Hampshire and Vermont do not have a corner on the foliage market (the same can be said for maple syrup).
 The great advantage of visiting Maine in the fall is that you can combine the beauty of autumn leaves with the grandeur of our beaches.

 Called a city, but really a small town, Bath is located on the Kennebec River about 10 miles inland from the sea with which it has had a romance for centuries.
-Because of its location on the Kennebec River and the river’s inland proximity to timber, Bath became one of the largest centers of wooden-hull shipbuilding and shipping commerce on the eastern seaboard in the 1800′s.
+Because of its location on the Kennebec River and the river’s inland proximity to timber, Bath became one of the largest centers of wooden-hull shipbuilding and shipping commerce on the eastern seaboard in the 1800’s.
 Today, Bath still boasts a major shipyard: General Dynamic’s Bath Iron Works.
 You may reserve a ticket on the Bath Trolley for a BIW tour at the Maine Maritime Museum which is located just two miles from The Inn at Bath.
 A wonderful museum that not only tells the history of this area’s shipbuilding heritage, but has fabulous exhibits of Shipbuilding’s past and present.
 Not to be missed, and it’s not just a guy thing, ladies!
-This past is also reflected in the wonderful architecture of Bath’s residential Historic District; we have both podcasts and brochures available to assist you.
+This past is also reflected in the wonderful architecture of Bath’s residential Historic District.

 Something very special that we have here in Bath is The Chocolate Church Performing Arts Center whose diverse year-’round program offers the traveler a wonderful evening of entertainment, and is easily within walking distance from the inn.
 This Gothic Revival Church was built in the mid 1800’s by part of Bath’s Congregational Parish.
 Today it is painted a deep chocolate brown.
 Our area is also fortunate to have the Maine State Music Theatre which presents a full summer of musical productions at its home stage on the Bowdoin College campus in Brunswick.